 We leave our blue cabin cruise with promises of a free bed when our fellow travellers make it to South Africa, awesome memories to cherish and new travel friendships that will go on into the next couple of weeks of our travels around Turkey.

 Below deck, on the cabin cruise package is another story.
-The cabins are tiny with only the basics including a private closet sized bathroom and no air-conditioning.
-At times the noise of the diesel engines can be quite deafening down there but if you plan to spend your days below deck, you shouldn’t book a gulet!
+The cabins are tiny with only the basics including a private closet-sized bathroom and no air-conditioning.
+And at times the noise of the diesel engines can be quite deafening down there but if you plan to spend your days below deck, you shouldn’t book a gulet!

 If you are not 100% sociable preferring your own company and to be surrounded by luxury then a cabin cruise is not for you.